DHTMLX/docs-todolist/docs/api/rest_api/routes/REST_routes_overview.md

 <tr>
 <td>POST</td>
 <td><a href="/api/rest_api/routes/POST routes/Post_clone"> /clone</a></td>
-<td>Creates a copy of a task and returns an object with the client task ID and duplicated task ID of the server</td>
+<td>Creates a copy of a task and returns a json object with the client task ID and duplicated task ID of the server</td>
 </tr>
 <tr>
 <td>PUT</td>